“Whenever I ran into a problem or had an issue, I just contacted my CDO counselor, and he was always there.”

-Your taxi driver will recognize the MIT Sloan name and our 50 Memorial Drive address.
+Your taxi driver will recognize the MIT Sloan name and our Main Street address.
 If your driver needs additional information, ask to be taken to the eastern end of the MIT campus just west of the Longfellow Bridge in Cambridge.

 “You could talk about watershed management and conservation of energy all you want.
 But until you put numbers to it and financial analysis to it, you’re not going to get much done.
 I came to business school to speak that language, speak with people in terms of numbers, financial numbers so that I can get projects done.”